Chapter 7 : Flashback

 Her dad has been friends with my parents since their years at Hogwarts and when Neville got married to Hannah, my mum and dad became close with her, too.
 Because of this, Alice was over at my house all the time.
 Unfortunately, I was too much of a chicken to even talk to her.
 She didn’t notice I existed, but I had the biggest crush on her.
 Anytime she came over, I would get tongue-tied and so I never said a word to her and tried to avoid her at all cost because I was afraid of looking like an idiot.
-Little did I know that I still looked like an idiot by doing that.
+Little did I know that, by evading her, I still appeared to be an idiot.

 The first time I ever had a real interaction with her was on the boat going to Hogwarts.
 I smiled slightly for the first time since the party thinking about the memory.

 I was sitting in the same boat as Alice Marie Longbottom.
 A gigantic smile was plastered on my face.
 I couldn’t believe my luck, but what should I say?